corytam/BIP39.vanity.web3/README.md

+# THIS IS A HOBBY PROJECT , USE AT YOUR OWN RISK

-# Override instructions
+# ----- Override instructions --------

+# MULTIPLE SOLUTIONS CAN BE USED

+1. Address.ts
+2. Multithread (recommended)
+   3)tron-vanity-brute (archive)
+3. Profantity ( beta , untested)

+For mul[tithread just install all packagesand compile [Install] npm install

+[Compile files in commandline] npx tsc

+R[un from dist]
+node dist/multithread/master.js

-# After forking , run the following as exampe
+# After forking , run the following as example

 .\bin\dev.cmd address TP -c tron -s -o output.txt

+# ---------END OVERRIDE--------

-# vanity.web3
+# ------ vanity.web3-----------------

 24 BIP39 compliant Vanity address generator for web3 in command line.